typhomnt/Website/content/pbr_intro.md

 A big challenge in computer graphics is to design shading models mimicking real-life lighting behaviour while allowing intuitive control of object materials.
 Is is also important to be able to make approximations that can provide real time feedback depending on the memory and computations time cost one can afford.

-In this tutorial, we are interested in Physically Based Rendering (PBR) models aim at simulating light behaviour in a more realistic way, approximating light related equations (unlike simpler models like the Phong model).
+In this tutorial, we are interested in Physically Based Rendering (PBR) models which aim at simulating light behaviour in a more realistic way, approximating light related equations (unlike simpler models like the Phong model).
 One important aspect of those models is their energy conservative property stating that when interacting with a surface the amount of outgoing light is equal to the amount of incoming light.
 More precisely, the amount of light absorbed, scattered and diffused by object surfaces is equal to the amount of light received on the surface.
+The figure below illustrate these phenomena.

 <p align="center"> <img src="/Images/PBR_Intro/LightInteraction.png" alt="LightInteract" style="width:700px;"/></p>